-Regardless of the tool you choose, you’ll need to set up your workspace.
+You’ll need to set up your workspace regardless of your chosen tool.
 A rigid and robust workbench will help to achieve stable cutting.
-In case you choose to use flammable tools, ensure to rid your combustible workspace materials.
+If you use flammable tools, ensure that your combustible workspace materials are removed.

 3.2 Measuring for the cut.

 Use your standard measuring tape to get an exact estimation for the region you need to cut.
 Use markers to mark out points you want to miss.
-In case you will be missing a straight line, use a ruler or try square to get an accurate cut.
+If you are missing a straight line, use a ruler or try a square to get an accurate cut.

 3.3 Cutting the steel.

-After measuring and marking out the steel, the next thing is to choose the most suitable tool to cut the steel.
-You can have either thin or thick steel plates or sheets, and both require different cutting tools.
+After measuring and marking the steel, the next thing is to choose the most suitable tool to cut the steel.
+You can have thin or thick steel plates or sheets requiring different cutting tools.
 Thin stainless sheets are most suitable to cut with tin snips.
-In contrast, thicker sheets will need power shears, circular saw, or plasma cutters.
+In contrast, thicker sheets will need power shears, circular saws, or plasma cutters.